 But when your credit score drops it affects many things.
 Insurers will check your credit when you apply for insurance, whether it be medical, homeowners, auto or life insurance.
 Employers often times check credit now when hiring employees.
 And obviously you will have your credit score checked when getting any other credit such as a credit card, car loan, school loan, etc., not just a mortgage.

 So you really have to think hard about walking away from your mortgage.
+If you see your credit scores falling, it is never good news.
 I’d do anything in my power to stay in the home and pay the mortgage, or get involved with your mortgage holder and negotiate a short sale.
 A short sale will hurt your score less than a foreclosure or a deed-in-lieu, and you can get your score back up more quickly after a short sale.
 But in the end, the best thing to do, if you can, is stay in the home and keep making the payments.